azizzaeny/composable/packages/clojure.core/readme.md

  - [1.2.0] add `split` functions
  - [1.2.1] add `isBoolean` functions
  - [1.2.2] fix `concat` not accepting more arguements
- - [2.0.0] major changes, move to repository composable
+ - [2.0.0] major breaking changes, moved to new repository composable, refactored arguments some functions see details [index.md](./index.md).